rsonger/software-engineering-lab/_posts/2023-04-19-drawing-shapes.md

 ### A Multi-Buffer Test

-The `test_3_1.py` test application only uses a single buffer with a single set of vertices for a drawing a single shape.
-Drawing more than one shape will require more than one vertex buffer as demonstrated in the next test application which draws a triangle and a square at the same time.
+The `test_3_1.py` test application only uses a single buffer with a single set of vertices for drawing a single shape.
+Drawing more than one shape will require more than one vertex buffer.
+The next test application demonstrates this by drawing a triangle and a square at the same time.

 Even though the position data for the triangle and square will be stored in separate buffers, we will use the same vertex shader and fragment shader code to draw both shapes.
 We can do this because the rendering process for a triangle is essentially the same as the rendering process for a square.
-The only difference is the postion data.
+The only difference is the position data.
 In order to use the same programs with the same `position` variable, we will make and store references to two different vertex arrays.
 Since VAOs store associations between buffers and variables, one VAO will associate the `position` variable to the triangle's position data while the other VAO will associate `position` with the square's position data.
 Then, in the `update` method, we use the stored VAO references to bind the associated VAO before calling `glDrawArrays`.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> In your main folder, create a new file called `test_3_2.py`.